Wilaak/Route2/README.md

 ### Enable Route Cache

 To optimize route lookups, this router uses a tree-based algorithm.
-However, regenerating the tree for every request can negate its benefits and slow down performance.
+However, regenerating the tree for every request slows down performance.
 To improve application boot times, you can enable route tree caching.
 Simply invoke the `fromCache` method before defining any routes in your application.

 The named argument `expire` can be set to an integer representing how many seconds till the cache gets invalidated and rebuilt again.